 This campaign assumes you have something of value to give a prospect who’s in or considering school.
-If it all possible, make it something they have to physically come in and pick up - not something you can email.
-This also assumes you have some sort of regular, weekly prospecting evert - adjust according to your needs.
+If it is possible, make it something they have to physically come in and pick up - not something you can email.
+This also assumes you have some sort of regular, weekly prospecting event - adjust according to your needs.

 Whenever possible, use Eventbrite or a similar service to schedule your career nights.
 This way, your campaigns are always up to date, and prospects have the option of signing up for future sessions if they aren’t immediately available.